 Historically, patterns and colors were quite strict, as some of them would exclusively be used by certain groups based on social status, occupation, gender, age, etc.

 Therefore, every Chinese pattern has a unique origin, story, and meaning.

 Today, however, with restrictions lifted away, popular patterns inherited their traditional meanings as brilliant representatives of cultural legacy and beautiful wishes for auspicious lives.

 All photos on this page are from Dongmaiying unless noted.

 Jade Article of Liangzhu Culture (around 3300 BC — 2000 BC) with Decorative Patterns — Zhejiang Museum

 12 Imperial Patterns on Emperors' Robes

-Most importantly, the use of these patterns was extremely strict: emperors (some dynasties included honorable prime ministers) would use 12 patterns; the lower social status, the fewer patterns one could wear.
+Most importantly, these patterns were rigorous: Emperors of China (some dynasties included honorable prime ministers) would use 12 patterns; the lower social status, the fewer patterns one could wear.

 Star (Xing Cheng)

-Meaning people wearing these patterns have the responsibility to illuminate and enlightening all humankind.
+Meaning people wearing these patterns are responsible for illuminating and enlightening all humankind.